-I am a political scientist and Senior Research Fellow in Politics and International Relations and deputy director of the Centre for European Studies (CEFEUS) at Canterbury Christ Church University.
-I previously worked as a postdoctoral researcher in the FP7 ANTICORRP project, as a Postgraduate Teaching Assistant at University College London, School of Slavonic and East European studies, where I still hold an honorary position, and as a student research assistant the Mannheim Centre for European Social Research (MZES).
+I am a political scientist and Postdoctoral Research Fellow in the Institute of Political Science, Chair in Comparative Government and German Politics, at Leibniz University Hannover, Germany.
+Until January 2018, I was Senior Research Fellow and and deputy director of the Centre for European Studies (CEFEUS) at Canterbury Christ Church University.
+Before then I worked as a postdoctoral researcher in the FP7 ANTICORRP project at University College London, School of Slavonic and East European studies, where I still hold an honorary position, and as a student research assistant the Mannheim Centre for European Social Research (MZES).

 I hold a PhD in Political Science from UCL SSEES as well as a MA in Politics, Security and Integration from the same department and completed a BA in Political Science and Public Law at the University of Mannheim, Germany.
 My PhD thesis dealt with presidential activism in Central and Eastern Europe 1990 to 2010.
 My doctoral research was funded by the SSEES Foundation Scholarship (2010-2013), the SSEES Excellence Scholarship (2014) and the UCL Graduate School.
 My thesis won the ECPR Jean Blondel Prize 2016 for the best thesis in politics and was published with Palgrave Macmillan in July 2017.

 Currently, my research mainly concerns presidents and political parties in European republics.
 I am particularly with presidents’ involvement in the legislative process and government formation as well as candidates and competition in presidential elections.
 With regard to parties, I am looking at electoral candidates, party list turnover and (new measures of) party system change.
 I also have a keen interest in research methods, especially in new forms of big political data, mixed-methods approaches and elite interviewing.